simplesurance/baur/README.md

 are ignored.
 Modified tracked files are considered.

 ##### `[SourceFiles]`
-Has a `paths` parameter thats accepts a list of glob paths to source files.
+Has a `paths` parameter that accepts a list of glob paths to source files.

 To make it easier to track changes in the build environment it's advised to build application in docker containers and define the docker image as Source